Timih124/readmegenerator/README.md

-# Read Me Generator
+# README Generator

   ## Description

-  generates readmes
+  This project automates readmes to speed up the process but also have a quality README as well.

+  <iframe src="https://drive.google.com/file/d/1RgHK_IibnCtL0JIo6Og-W6FKPizLjxty/preview" width="640" height="480"></iframe>

   ## Table of Contents (Optional)